A User’s Guide to Participating (or Not!) in an IPO | Wealthsimple

 A guide to the frenzy, the idiocy, the opportunity, and everything else you need to know before investing (or not) in IPOs.

 2019 tech IPOs: they’re huge.
 They’re enormous.
 They’re gigantic.
 They’re other synonyms for big.
 By the end of the year Lyft, Pinterest, Slack, Airbnb, Beyond Meat (which, even though it's food, we consider tech because why not) will all have gone public.
-Uber’s IPO was a cultural event, like the Game of Thrones finale or the Super Bowl.
-(OK, more like a divisional playoff.)
+Uber’s IPO was a cultural event, like the Game of Thrones finale or the world cup final.
+(OK, more like the FA Cup.)
 It almost feels like the year 2000, that last frothy moment of the dot com bubble.
 (Maybe you weren’t born yet, in which case: good for you 15 year olds who are reading financial journalism!
 You’re on your way!)
 It’s all enough to make you, average investor, think you could strike it rich.
-It’s all enough to give you a case of financial FOMO so extreme that you’re going to jump on Wealthsimple's Trade app on IPO day and buy buy buy.
+It’s all enough to give you a case of financial FOMO so extreme that you’re going to jump on Wealthsimple's Trade app (available in Canada, US) on IPO day and buy buy buy.

 Why Do Companies Have An IPO?